-The Continental Ciclobrava sums up Girona very well.
+The Ciclobrava sums up Girona very well.
 The start and finish will be located at the Sea Otter entrance, at Devesa prominade, and the route takes in a training section with small climbs, the safety provided by roads with little traffic (where the professionals living in Girona train) and new landscapes for tour cyclists, as they ride between two opposing terrains: the Pyrenees and the Mediterranean Sea.

 70km - 800D+